symfony/symfony-docs/frontend/asset_mapper.rst

 -------------------------------

 All modern browsers support the JavaScript `import statement`_ and modern `ES6`_ features like classes.
-So, code like this "just works":
+So this code "just works":

 .. code-block:: javascript